frgerardi/LFIH0_BNS/tutorial/README.md

 ### References

-This work is based on pydelfi, which can be originally found at https://github.com/justinalsing/pydelfi.
+This work is based on pydelfi <a href="https://arxiv.org/abs/1903.00007"> Alsing, Charnock, Feeney and Wandelt 2019</a>, the original code and tutorials can be found at https://github.com/justinalsing/pydelfi.